 Anticipate future growth and scalability by designing a stock keeping unit system that can accommodate new products, variations, or changes in business needs.
 A flexible stock keeping unit structure saves time and effort in the long run.

 Utilise inventory management software systems that offer SKU management capabilities.
 These tools automate processes, enhance accuracy, and provide real-time visibility into inventory levels and product performance.

 When it comes to creating unique identifiers, there are various approaches you can take based on your business requirements.
 Here are a few examples of unique identifier creation to provide you with some guidance:

 This method involves assigning a unique numerical code to each product in sequential order.

 For instance, if you have a clothing store and your first product is a T-shirt, you could start with SKU 001, followed by SKU 002 for the second product, and so on.
-Sequential numeric unique identifiers are straightforward and easy to manage, particularly for businesses with a limited range of products.
+Sequential numeric unique identifiers are straightforward to manage, particularly for businesses with a limited range of products.

 Alphanumeric SKUs combine letters and numbers to create unique identifiers.
 This approach allows for greater flexibility in incorporating specific product details or attributes into the stock keeping unit.

 For example, if you sell electronics, you could assign a unique identifier like ELE001 for a television or ELE002 for a smartphone.
-The alphanumeric structure enables better categorization and differentiation between different product categories.
+The alphanumeric structure enables better categorisation and differentiation between different product categories.